The Holiday Sale - through December 2

 Go up in hole 2, directly to the right.

 Go down in hole 3, to the left of where you started.
 This little loop from hole 2 to 3 is left loose and pushed up and out of the way so you can see what you’re doing.
-Don’t pull it taut yet.
+Don’t pull it taut yet, as it will get in your way.
+Up!

 Now come up in the first hole (1/4), trying not to split threads as you do.
 It’s a little crowded in there!
 Pull the thread up and tight (this pulls that horizontal stitch from 2 to 3 taut).
 The thread is now knotted around your canvas and should be very stable.